 Attention to antigravity muscles!

-Specialists of the Spine treatment center state that since the primitive man stretched out and stood on two legs, the greatest load to maintain this position was being placed on the posterior body muscles - neck, back, thighs, calves.
+Specialists of the Spine treatment center state that since the primitive man stretched out and stood on two legs, the greatest load to maintain this position was being placed on the posterior body muscles — neck, back, thighs, calves.
 As soon as we get out of bed in the morning, get up on our feet, these muscle groups tense up and stay tense all day thus trying to keep us in an upright position while standing, walking, sitting.
 Physical medicine specialists say that it is because of the constant vertical position of the body, that it is especially important and expedient to stretch posterior group muscles daily.
 Hand massage, massage chairs, warming pads are helpful daily care means to help those antigravity muscles relax.
-The other excellent tool is a massage roller which requires a bit more personal effort and suits best for a physically fit, well-coordinated, and not overweight person.
+The other excellent tool is a massage roller which requires a bit more personal effort and suits best for a physically fit, well-coordinated, and not an overweight person.

 However, if the hind muscles have been neglected for too long and have become extremely tense, it won’t be easy to rehabilitate them.
-Those muscles will need to restore the lost fiber length.
+Those muscles will need to restore the lost fibre length.
 The most effective exercise is stretching and holding the position for a certain period.
-If you are doing the stretching exercise by yourself, experts advise you to stretch and hold the position for 20-40 seconds; you don’t have to feel any pain, just a pleasant, gentle stretch.
-If you stretch too hard and try to suffer through the pain, the effect will be quite opposite - the tense muscle will strain even more.
+If you are doing the stretching exercise by yourself, experts advise you to stretch and hold the position for20–40 seconds; you don’t have to feel any pain, just a pleasant, gentle stretch.
+If you stretch too hard and try to suffer through the pain, the effect will be quite opposite — the tense muscle will strain even more.